First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Related work

-\textbf{Reinforcement Learning for Grasping} Recent work in leveraging reinforcement learning for grasping~\cite{agarwal-corl2023-functional-grasping,dexrepnet,dexpoint} seems promising~\cite{dextrahg} when dealing with a single object in a known environment.
-The authors~\cite{dextrahg} achieve this by training a privileged teacher policy that is trained in the simulator using PPO, and then distilled into a partially observable student policy that is deployed on the real robot.
-It is yet to be seen how such approaches can generalize to unseen environments and deal with obstacles that weren't present during the policy training.
-In contrast, our approach generalizes to novel environments and cluttered scenes without any retraining (Figure~\ref{fig:banner}).
+\textbf{RL for Grasping} Recent work in leveraging reinforcement learning for grasping~\cite{agarwal-corl2023-functional-grasping,dexrepnet,dexpoint, Zhang2024DexTOG} seems promising~\cite{dextrahg} when dealing with a single object in a known environment, though generalization to novel scenes and obstacles remains an open challenge.
+In contrast, our approach generalizes to novel environments without any retraining (Figure~\ref{fig:banner}).

 \textbf{Planning to Distributions} Our work can be seen as an extension of the ideas proposed by Pavlasek et al.~\cite{pavlasek2023sets}, and Conkey et al.~\cite{adam-goal-distributions}.
 Instead of explicitly modeling the goal distribution, we sample from it and set the samples as the target poses for the motion planner.
-The resulting trajectories are then evaluated based on the likelihood of belonging to the distribution of successful grasps, while the initial targets are ignored.
+The grasps at the terminal configuration of the planned trajectories are then evaluated based on the likelihood of being a successful grasps, while ignoring the initial targets.

-\textbf{Vectorized Motion Planning} Advances in accelerated computing enable a new generation of vectorized motion planning~\cite{curobo_icra23, curobo_report23,dextrahg,fabrics-ral,le2024globaltensormotionplanning,10700642}.
-Such motion planners can plan multiple trajectories in parallel without sacrificing time efficiency.
-We demonstrate our approach using two different vectorized motion planners: Curobo~\cite{curobo_report23} and Fabrics~\cite{fabrics-ral}.
-We believe any vectorized motion planner that can plan to multiple different targets in parallel could be used.
+\textbf{Planning to Multiple Target Poses} In the area of sampling-based planners, Gammel et al.~\cite{Gammell2018InformedSampling} explicitly address the case of multiple goals, while Faroni et al.~\cite{Faroni2023OptimalTaskMotionPlanning} demonstrate that planning time is strongly sub-linear in the number of goals.
+Advances in accelerated computing enable a new generation of vectorized motion planning~\cite{curobo_icra23, curobo_report23,dextrahg,fabrics-ral,le2024globaltensormotionplanning,10700642}.
+Such planners can plan multiple trajectories in parallel without sacrificing time.
+Our framework yields grasp success improvement regardless of the motion planner choice.